linnarsson-lab/ROBOFISH/Instalation.md

 - Change directory to the ROBOFISH folder: `cd <PATH>`.
 - Start Jupyter Lab by running: `jupyter lab`, it will open in your browser.
 - Run the ROBOFISH_program by clicking `ROBOFISH_program.ipynb`.
+- Make sure the correct kernel is selected.
+Under `Kernel` click: `Change kernel...` and select the name of the environment.

 ### Find communication ports for all devices
 Next you need to find the communication ports with which the computer can communicate with the devices.
 The FISH2_functions, contains a convienicence function `find_address()` that helps you find the ports.
-There are two ways to tell the system how to communicate with the devices, either through a unique machine identifier or by giving the identifier of the USB port teh machine is connected to.
+There are two ways to tell the system how to communicate with the devices, either through a unique machine identifier or by giving the identifier of the USB port the machine is connected to.
 It is advised to use the unique machine identifier method, because this will still work if you swich around the USB cabels.
 While the other method asigns a specific USB port and thus will not work when you change the cabels.
 Many USB controlled machines contain an FTDI chip that converts the signal comming from the USB port to serial.
 These chips store a number of atributes that can be used to identify the machine, for instance FTDI unique identifier, or machine company name.
 If you happen to know one of these attribute you can try to use that to identify the device.
-Otherwise, the `find_address()` function guides you through the process of finding the machine identifier and port by unplugging and plugging the USB cable.
+Otherwise, the `find_address()` function guides you through the process of finding the machine identifier and port by unplugging and plugging in the USB cable.
 For the USB adresses; On windows these ports are called "COMX" where X is the number of the port.
 In linux they are labeled '/dev/ttyUSBX' where X is the number of the port.
 For both methods, the identification numbers or ports need to be added to the FISH_System_datafile so that the system can connect to the devices.
 - Make sure all machines are connected and ON.
 - In the user program open the datafile by typing `all`, this will open the System_datafile in Notepad++.
 - In the Jypyter lab import the FISH2_functions: `import FISH2_functions`.